rougier/from-python-to-numpy/02-introduction.rst

    such a case, you might want to use the magic command `%timeit` instead of the `custom one <code/tools.py>`_ I wrote.

-Numpy is all about vectorization.
+NumPy is all about vectorization.
 If you are familiar with Python, this is the main difficulty you'll face because you'll need to change your way of thinking and your new friends (among others) are named "vectors", "arrays", "views" or "ufuncs".